cjepson/dcrticketbuyer/README.md

 ```

 To enable more explicit output, set the debug level
-for the ticket buyer to DEBUG or TRACE:
+for the ticket buyer subsystem to debug or trace:
 ```bash
 $ dcrtickeybuyer -C ticketbuyer.conf -d TKBY=debug
 ```